Research entities criticize proposal that withdraws R$ 600 million in investments | Policy

 Initiative for Science and Technology in Parliament (ICTP.br)

-In a note to the president of the Senate and Congress, Rodrigo Pacheco (DEM-MG), the Initiative for Science and Technology in Parliament (ICTP.br) stated that the proposal by the Ministry of Economy “affronts national science”.
+In a note to the president of the Senate and Congress, Rodrigo Pacheco (DEM-MG), the Initiative for Science and Technology in Parliament (ICTP.br) stated that the Ministry of Economy’s office “affronts national science.”

 “It is a hard blow to science and innovation, which harms national development,” said ICTP.br.

-ICTP.br, a group that brings together research entities, criticized the Ministry of Economy’s argument that the resources transferred to science and technology were not being used.
+ICTP.br, a group that brings together research entities, criticized the federal government’s argument that the resources transferred to science and technology were not being used.

 In the document, ICTP.br also classifies as “perverse” the practice of allocating 50% of FNDCT resources as repayable credit, that is, which is collected by the Treasury at the end of the year if it is not used.